Rishabhk07/Custom-Toggle-Button/README.md

    ```

 ### Customizations
-you can use all the defaut toggle button attributes and apart from that customizations can be made using following attributes: -
+you can use all the default toggle button attributes and apart from that customizations can be made using following attributes: -

 * ```app:checkedColor="#333"``` (To change the color of checked toggle state)